MTG/essentia/FAQ.md

 ...
 cd ../../
 ```
-Note that the dependency needs may change relying on the set of required algorithms.
+Note that you can selectively build dependencies depending on the required Essentia algorithms."

 Build Essentia:
 ```